benwasden/benwasden/README.md

 # Hi!
 I'm Ben Wasden.
 ## Welcome to my school profile!

-- 🔭 I’m currently working on my degree in Software Development.
+### About Me:
-- 🌱 I’m currently learning JS, HTML and CSS and have learned Python and C#.
+- Currently working on my degree in Software Development.
--
+- Have been working in IT for 6 years.

 ### My Tech Stack:
 [![My Skills](https://skillicons.dev/icons?i=html,css,js,py,cs)](https://skillicons.dev)